KatharineME/Nami.jl/README.md

 Upload `Nami.jl/data/thin.1M.vcf.gz`.

-Wait a minute for the variant database to build.
+Wait a moment for the variant database to build.

-Search the suggested variant or gene and any region larger than one million bases to get hits.
+Search the suggested variant `625655` or gene `UBR3` and any region larger than one million bases to get hits.

 ---